-In this guide, we’ll share five tips, tactics and techniques to help you choose the right location for your trade show booth, whether you’re preparing for your first convention or aiming to maximize your impact at your second, third or fourth show.
+This guide will share ten tips, tactics, and techniques to help you choose the right location for your trade show booth, whether you’re preparing for your first convention or aiming to maximize your impact at your second, third or fourth show.

 Aiming for maximum traffic?
 Stay near the entrance

-Most of the time, the best locations (at least from a foot traffic perspective) are located near the entrance to the show floor.
+Most of the time, the best locations (at least from a foot traffic perspective) are near the show floor entrance.

 There are several reasons for this.
 The first is that attendees feel “fresh” when they first step into a convention hall, meaning they’ll see your signage before anyone else.
-If you’re aiming to hook in attendees with an eye-catching trade show display, the event entrance is often the best place to do it.
+If you aim to hook in attendees with an eye-catching trade show display, the event entrance is often the best place.

 Another benefit of being close to the entrance is the sheer amount of traffic.
-Since everyone will enter and exit the event through the same area, you can attract a huge amount of visitors with a stylish booth located near the main entrance.
+Since everyone will enter and exit the event through the same area, you can attract many visitors with a stylish booth located near the main entrance.

 However, there are downsides to choosing a spot near the show floor entrance.
 First, it’s often expensive, making it a no-no for small businesses.
 Second, although prospects are “fresh” and highly responsive, many aren’t ready to commit to a deal the moment they enter an event.